Calderwood Castle: Depictions

-A painting of the castle by Robert Purves Bell is in the collection of South Lanarkshire Council.

-An engraving by A. Robertson after a sketch by Paul Sandby from c.
-1750 depicts the castle viewed from the south.
-The engraving is recorded as having featured in Forsyth's Beauties of Scotland, although this book does not contain the engraving.
+An engraved view from 1788 by A. Robertson, produced after a sketch by Paul Sandby from c.
+1750-51, depicts the castle as viewed from the southeast, upon the banks of the Craigneith Burn.
+The engraving is indexed in a prominent collection as having derived from Forsyth's Beauties of Scotland, although no editions of this book were ever published to contain the engraving.
 The engraved view does appear in the August 1788 edition of the "Edinburgh Magazine or Literary Miscellany".
-An original finished watercolour of the scene was sold a few decades ago privately by public auction.
-Sandby worked the latter view up from a simpler bistre sketch of the same view, upon which the later engraving is based.
-This original sketch is held by the National Library of Wales and originally belonged to the antiquarian and naturalist Thomas Pennant.
+As such, it is suspected the HES copy has its source misattributed or that it was derived from a copy of Forsyth's work with 'tipped in' views gathered from periodical sources.
+Sandby worked his ink and bistre sketch up into a more complex watercolour with figures and cattle.
+This later view is undated, but is plausibly close in date to the other due to it bearing Sandby's earlier style.
+The original sketch is held by the National Library of Wales, having originally belonged to the antiquarian and naturalist Thomas Pennant.
+The worked-up watercolour has an uncertain provenance, but was sold a few decades ago privately by public auction to an American solicitor.
+It then re-entered the market in 2023.

-On the same visit Sandby produced a sketch of the Calderwood Linn which features on the back of a more well-known view by him of Bothwell Castle.
-This sketch was unknown until 2015 when Chris Ladds, a historian, found reference to a wash drawing of a waterfall named "Calderwood Linn on the Clyde".
-The Sandby sketch of the waterfall belonged to David Laing, a Scottish antiquarian, and is now in the collection of drawings held at the National Galleries of Scotland prints room, Edinburgh..
+On the same sketching visit of P. Sandby in 1750-51, he produced a further view of Calderwood Linn, the glen's feature waterfall which lay a short distance from the house.
+This view features on the verso of a better known view by him of Bothwell Castle.
+This sketch was unknown until 2015 when Chris Ladds, a topographical historian, found reference to the wash drawing of a waterfall named "Calderwood Linn on the Clyde".
+The Sandby sketch of the waterfall belonged to the Scottish antiquarian David Laing, and is now in the collection of drawings held at the National Galleries of Scotland prints room, Edinburgh.

-Another engraving features in facsimile in Castellated and Domestic Architecture of Scotland by MacGibbon & Ross, which is based upon an original sketch described as signed "W. Binton, 1765".
-It has been shown through examination of this sketch and similar that this actually reads "N. Britain", a reference to 'North Britain' as representing Scotland rather than a signature, and that the engraving is believed to be copied after a lost original by Sandby in addition to numerous others held by the King's topography collection at the British Library.
-This confusion caused the drawing to be lost to those trying to find it for the past 100 years.
-It was rediscovered in 2015, again by Chris Ladds, and is also now held by the National Galleries of Scotland.
+Another engraving features in facsimile in Castellated and Domestic Architecture of Scotland by MacGibbon & Ross, which is based upon an original sketch described in that source "W. Binton, 1765".
+It has been shown through examination of this sketch and similar that this in fact reads "N. Britain", a reference to 'North Britain' or Scotland, instead of a signature.
+This engraving is believed to be copied after a lost original by Sandby in addition to numerous others, which may be held by the King's topography collection at the British Library.
+Confusion over this matter has caused the drawing to be lost to those trying to located for the past century.
+This view was rediscovered in 2015, again by C. Ladds, and is also in the possession of the National Galleries of Scotland.

+A painting of the castle by Robert Purves Bell, representing a crude copy of the Robertson engraving, is in the collection of South Lanarkshire Council.
+They also possess a more accomplished view of Calderwood Linn within its setting, painted by the same artist.